GSA/Section508.gov/_pages/manage/2025-07-11-develop-a-training-plan.md

       <td scope="row">Create a formal ICT Accessibility Training policy or plan as part of the Section 508 program’s strategic plan.</td>
       <td>
       <ul>
-      <li>Are there any training elements within the current Section 508 program's strategic plan?<br>
+      <li>Are there any training elements within the current Section 508 program's strategic plan?</li>
-       <li>Have you considered all items in this checklist during the drafting of an ICT accessibility training policy or plan?<br>
+       <li>Have you considered all items in this checklist during the drafting of an ICT accessibility training policy or plan?</li>
        <li>To formalize the training plan, what buy-in or approval is necessary?</li></ul></td></tr>
     <tr>
       <td scope="row">Include documentation of: